MarkusJx/node-java-bridge/README.md

 These objects contain the error message, the full stack trace (including the java, node and rust process) and the java throwable that caused the error.
 The throwable is only available when the error was thrown in the java process and not in the node process and if the call was a synchronous call.
-Async calls will not return the throwable.

 The throwable can be accessed using the `cause` property of the `JavaError` object.

 ```ts